MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/composition.md

 [![Diagram of rendering external content](images/external-content.png) ](images/external-content.png#lightbox)

 In general, the approach allows external content (such as swap chains) to be part of the overall rendering for the window; and it still allows other content drawn by the compositor to overlap on top of the external content&mdash;for example, XAML's [MediaTransportControls](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.mediatransportcontrols) rendering on top of the media.
+But it doesn't allow more advanced effect interactions with this external content.
+That applies to all approaches that one could use to plug a swap chain into a view: either via XAML (for example, via [SwapChainPanel](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.swapchainpanel)), or via Composition (for example, using [ICompositorInterop::CreateCompositionSurfaceForSwapChain](/windows/win32/api/windows.ui.composition.interop/nf-windows-ui-composition-interop-icompositorinterop-createcompositionsurfaceforswapchain)).

 In the Windows App SDK/WinUI 3, the following APIs all create external content.